LLNL/merlin/docs/source/docker.rst

   docker run --rm -ti --volume "$LWKDIR":/home/merlinu merlin $@

-The merlin command can be overriden in teh continaer by using a different ``--entrypoint`` command.
+The merlin command can be overridden in the container by using a different ``--entrypoint`` command.
 If the user would like to examine the container contents, they can use a shell as the entry pint.